bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 ### Code Editor / IDE

-You can use any code editor you want, but we highly recommend one that has a [rust-analyzer](https://github.com/rust-lang/rust-analyzer) plugin.
-It's still in development, but it already provides top-tier autocomplete and code intelligence.
+You can use any code editor you want, but we highly recommend one that supports Language Server Protocol in order to use [rust-analyzer](https://github.com/rust-lang/rust-analyzer).
 [Visual Studio Code](https://code.visualstudio.com/) has an officially supported [rust-analyzer extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer).

 ## Create A New Bevy Project